Slovenia national football team: Katanec's second spell and management changes (2011–2018)

 In October 2011, the Football Association of Slovenia appointed Slaviša Stojanović as the new manager.
 He led the team in only nine matches, including the first four matches of the 2014 FIFA World Cup qualifiers, where Slovenia recorded one victory and three defeats.
 He was sacked by the end of 2012 and was replaced by Katanec, who had previously led the team between 1998 and 2002.
 Under his leadership, Slovenia lost at home to Iceland, before winning four consecutive games to finish third in the group, two points behind Iceland.

-In the qualifiers for UEFA Euro 2016, Slovenia came close to directly qualifying for the tournament for the first time, however, the team lost a decisive game away to Switzerland.
-Slovenia led 2–0 with less than 15 minutes remaining, but the Swiss team then scored three times to win 3–2.
-As the third-placed team, Slovenia advanced to the playoffs, where they were eliminated by the Ukraine 3–1 on aggregate.
-The qualifiers for the 2018 FIFA World Cup were similar to the previous ones, as Slovenia narrowly lost two decisive away matches against Slovakia and England.
-After the defeat at Wembley, where Harry Kane scored the only goal of the match in the 94th minute, Katanec announced his resignation as the manager.
+In the qualifiers for UEFA Euro 2016, Slovenia came close to directly qualifying for the tournament for the first time.
+The team lost a decisive game away to Switzerland.
+Slovenia led 2–0 with less than 15 minutes remaining, but the Swiss then scored three times to win 3–2.
+As the third-placed team, Slovenia advanced to the play-offs, where they were eliminated by Ukraine 3–1 on aggregate.
+The qualifiers for the 2018 World Cup were similar, as Slovenia narrowly lost two decisive away matches against Slovakia and England.
+After the defeat at Wembley Stadium, where Harry Kane scored the only goal of the match in the 94th minute, Katanec announced his resignation as the manager.
 In December 2017, Tomaž Kavčič became the new manager.

 In 2018, Slovenia competed in the inaugural edition of the UEFA Nations League.
 In accordance with the FIFA World Rankings, the team competed in the third-tier League C along with Bulgaria, Cyprus and Norway.
 After the poor run of results, in which Slovenia obtained only one point in the first four matches, Kavčič was sacked.
 He became the manager with the shortest tenure in Slovenian history, leading the team in only seven games.
-As Slovenia finished last in the group, they were supposed to be relegated to the bottom tier League D, but UEFA changed the system for the next edition and the team remained in League C.
+As Slovenia finished last in the group, they were relegated to the bottom tier League D, but UEFA changed the system for the next edition and the team remained in League C.